 Incralac is now used in many marine applications for protecting such metals as brass and copper and is intended for interior or exterior use.
 With an excellent balance of hardness, adhesion and film toughness, Incralac has excellent resistance to UV light and resists yellowing and loss of gloss and clarity upon ageing.
 The applied film also provides excellent flexibility and resistance to cracking and flaking.

-Incralac is formulated for application by spray.
+Incralac is formulated for application by spraying.
 Use as supplied.
-Before application ensure surface is clean and free from dust.
+Before application ensure the surface is clean and free from dust.

 Incralac Lacquer is best applied to the plaque when it is horizontal.

 Apply 3-4 coats of Incralac, allowing to touch dry for 15 minutes between coats.
 Air dry: 10 minutes: Hard dry: 1 hour.